 The Teacher - Teachers are encouraged to observe children rather than to direct them.
 It is important that children are allowed to experiment in their own way, make mistakes and find new solutions.
 The role of the teacher is to gently move students towards areas of interest to them, and this can only be done through careful observation carried out over time.

 Hello Atlantis Families,

-My name is Kate Kennedy, and I am the new Junior Coordinator for Atlantis Early Learning in Ocean Keys.
+My name is Kate Kennedy, and I am the Centre Manager for Atlantis Early Learning in Ocean Keys.
 My husband and I emigrated to Australia from the United Kingdom eight years ago and since then I have dedicated my time to the Early Learning profession, being a Mum and furthering my education in my chosen field.

 When we first arrived in Perth, I found myself able to access a whole new choice of career options and was fortunate enough to land a position in an industry that truly aligned with my purpose and values, in the Early Childhood Education and Care industry.

 I began my new career as a Mature Trainee in an Early Learning setting and quickly realised I had chosen well and that this was the sector for me.
 I went on to complete my Certificate III in Children’s Services and a Diploma in Early Childhood Education and Care.
 I was then able to progress professionally into a Management Role.

 During my time in the industry, I have become a mother of two amazing people, Penelope (4) and Rafferty (2) who have also joined the Atlantis family.
 Being a mum myself has only driven my passion for this profession even further.
 I completely understand how daunting it can be to leave your little ones with new people and how important the relationship between Educators and family members are.